staceyJayneLewis/little-hatchlings/README.md

 | [Google Maps](https://www.google.co.uk/maps) | Contact Page | Google Map | used for the map on the contact page. |

 ### Acknowledgements
-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-	- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my partner William, for believing in me, and allowing me to make this transition into software development.Also, my daughter for being so patient and understanding that I have to share my attention with her, the course and my job.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.